Sebo-the-tramp/Sebo-the-tramp.github.io/content/post/wellround_how/index.md

 ## Action, action, so what do I do?
 If you read so far, you have done the first step to achieve your full potential, congratulations 🎉.
 If are already embarked in your journey, I wish you all the best, might you achieve it in the end.
-If you are curious to try out our roadmap and copilot for the journey, download our app, is FREE at [wellround.me](wellround.me)
+If you are curious to try out our roadmap and copilot for the journey, download our app, is FREE at [www.wellround.me](www.wellround.me)